khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 > «If You do punish them, they are Your servants; if You do forgive them, You are indeed the Exalted in Power, the Wise.» (Quran, 5:118) [with it he bowed, with it he prostrated, and with it he supplicated], [so in the morning Abū Dharr \mabpwhim said to him: “O Messenger of Allāh, you did not stop reciting this _āyah_ until it was morning; you bowed with it and you prostrated with it][and you supplicated with it,][whereas Allāh has taught you the whole Quran;] [if one of us were to do this, we would be stern with him?]”[He \pbuh said: “Indeed I asked my Lord, the Mighty and Sublime, for intercession for my _Ummah_.
 He granted it to me, and it will be possible if Allāh wills for whoever does not associate any partners with Allāh.”][^266]

-A man \mabpwhim said to him \pbuh: “O Messenger of Allāh, I have a neighbor who stands (in prayer) at night and does not recite anything except «Say: He is Allāh the One and Only» (Quran, 112), [repeating it,] [not adding anything else,] as if he considers it little.”
+A man \mabpwhim said to him \pbuh: “O Messenger of Allāh, I have a neighbor who stands (in prayer) at night and does not recite anything except «Say: He is Allāh the One and Only» (Quran, 112), [repeating it,] [not adding anything else,]” as if he considered it little.
 So the Prophet \pbuh said: “By Him in Whose Hand is my soul, it is worth a third of the Quran.”[^267]

 ### _Witr_ Prayer